mauricekorf/CarefullyCausal/README.md

 ### Analysis (Applying CarefullyCausal)

-We will now shift our focus to actually using the CarefullyCausal function.
+We will now shift our focus to actually using the `CarefullyCausal` function.
 The minimal call requires us to specify the following
 arguments: `formula, data, family`, and `exposure`.
-Note that you can always consult the help file within R to see the documentation of CarefullyCausal and to learn about all available arguments including an explanation.
-You can access this by simply typing in *CarefullyCausal* in the help tab in R. Nonetheless, we summarise the key arguments we need for the minimal call.
+Note that you can always consult the help file within R to see the documentation of `CarefullyCausal` and to learn about all available arguments including an explanation.
+You can access this by simply typing in *CarefullyCausal* in the help tab in R. For the sake of completeness, we summarise the key arguments we need for the minimal call below.

 - `Formula`, this has the same form as for example when using *glm* which is $y\sim x + \boldsymbol{w}$.
 Here $y$ denotes the outcome of